cindyloo/rockstar-ai/README.md

 3) To provide a speculative social media platform in which identity is not connected to one's physical face as much as it is to a "Rockelganger."
 In fact, a side benefit is the 'identity-scrambling' capability of the Rockelganger.
 Since facial recognition systems are trained solely on humans faces (and sometimes [cats](https://www.pyimagesearch.com/2016/06/20/detecting-cats-in-images-with-opencv/)), rock faces cannot be tracked.

 Once upon a time, there was a man named Shozo Hayama-san.
 He saw faces in many things, especially the rocks along the river in his town.
 He gathered them over 50 years and in fact started up a museum showcasing these rocks of humanity.
-Now, having passed away, his daughter runs the [museum](http://www006.upp.so-net.ne.jp/chinseki/index-ex.html).
+As he has since passed away, his daughter runs the [museum](http://www006.upp.so-net.ne.jp/chinseki/index-ex.html).
 There is something very human about seeing faces in organic as well as inorganic material.
 This capability is something fairly difficult to replicate in machine learning algorithms.

 Let us see how well or poorly we can train a model to see faces!
 We'll go for the lower-hanging approach first: